zmsp/thelovebytesus/_posts/2022-12-26-current-stats.md

 still drafting--

-Altogether, I have had 6 notches in my belt after asking around (friends or otherwise) and a lot more no's than yes's when I tried my luck.
-Compared to the amount of presidents named Bush, I've had fewer successful long-term relationships.

-# Summary

-* Total failures: Not that many
-* Total people I haven't asked: Many

-I'm going to keep track of how many people I meet on 2023 who would are willingly want to share my interactions.
+rethink the way to keep track of lessons and how they link to a story.